+Divorces Are Hard Just Ask the Kids.
 When you can’t get along with your boyfriend or girlfriend, breaking up can be easy.

 When you’re married, it’s a little messier, but it can still be simple to walk away and start fresh.

-First, the Kids
+To start with, the Kids

-Divorce at Any Age
+Separation at Any Age

 Keep Everything Else Status Quo